neo-ai/neo-ai-dlr/README.md

 If you wish to opt-out of this data collection feature, please follow the steps below:

-    1. Create a config file, ccm_config.json inside your DLR target directory path, i.e. python3.6/site-packages/dlr/counter/ccm_config.json
-    2. Added below format content in it, ```{ "enable_phone_home" : false } ``` or disable through code:
+    1. Disable through code
       ```
       from dlr.counter.phone_home import PhoneHome
       PhoneHome.disable_feature()
       ```
+    2. Or, create a config file, ccm_config.json inside your DLR target directory path, i.e. python3.6/site-packages/dlr/counter/ccm_config.json, then add below format content in it, ```{ "enable_phone_home" : false } ```
     3. Restart DLR application.
     4. Validate this feature is disabled by verifying this notification is no longer displayed, or programmatically with following command:
         ```